Kavoyaa/Dash-Bot/README.md

 # Dash-Bot
-A Discord bot made in C# using
+A Discord bot made in C# using D#.